cos485/cos485.github.io/_posts/2018-02-08-homework-guidelines.markdown

 - Programming exercises should be completed in Colaboratory.

-  - On Blackboard, please submit (i) a link to your Colaboratory file using the comments, and (ii) the notebook itself.
+  - Please submit to Blackboard (i) a link to your Colaboratory file using the comments, and (ii) the notebook itself.

 - Theoretical exercises are encouraged to be completed in Colaboratory using LaTeX, as well.
 You may also submit a PDF scan of a handwritten response.

-  - If using Colaboratory, please submit (i) a link to your Colaboratory file, and (ii) the notebook itself.
+  - If using Colaboratory, please submit to Blackboard (i) a link to your Colaboratory file using the comments, and (ii) the notebook itself.

-- For Colaboratory notebooks submissions, please
+- For Colaboratory notebook submissions, please

   - make sure that all cell outputs are clearly visible before saving the notebook.

-  - set the permissions so that "Anyone with the link can view"
+  - set the share permissions so that "Anyone with the link can view"

   - note that when we evaluate notebooks using your link, we will grade the revision with the last timestamp that's before the assignment deadline.